 The Box Canyon Hiking Trail - Maple Canyon Utah

-Less then one mile up Maple Canyon is the Box Canyon Hiking trail.
+Less than one mile up Maple Canyon is the Box Canyon Hiking trail.
 There will be a pull out to your right and the trail head will appear to be nothing more then a dry streambed.
 This trail is unmarked so as you head up the canyon keep a lookout to your right for this pull out.
 This trail is very popular not only for hikers but rock climbers too, so chances are other vehicles will be parked is this area.
-As you begin this hike you will immediately understand where the canyon gets it name.
+As you begin this hike you will immediately understand where the canyon got its name.

 The rock walls tower hundreds of feet over your head with the widest part of the base being approx. 25 feet across.
 Around every corner of this hike offers unique features such as flora growing out of the rock surfaces, small and large caves in the canyon walls, and rock walls overhanging the trail below.
 As you continue up the trail you will come to a section of large boulders that have broke from the walls and plummeted to the floor below.
 Some of these boulders you can simple walk around, or climb over, but others are so large they require you to go beneath them and make your way through small cracks in the rock to continue up the trail.